 3. Make Feedback a Two-Way System

-Collecting feedback isn’t enough, it has to be acknowledged, acted on, and revisited.
+Collecting feedback isn’t enough.
+It has to be acknowledged, acted on, and revisited.
 Let employees and customers see how their input shapes decisions, and explain when or why suggestions aren’t implemented.
 This closes the loop and shows people their voices are taken seriously.

 Pro Tip: Share a monthly “What We Heard” roundup that highlights feedback trends and specific actions your team is taking in response.